DeepMedia logo

 Built-in components

-• You give the deployer some hints about the kind of project that you are working on
+• You give us some hints about the kind of project that you are working on

-• The deployer infers a list of components that you will want to export
+• We infer a list of components that you will want to export

 Kotlin Multiplatform projects